 FieldFenn Trust supports people and projects that bring about positive change in youth work and horticulture.
-The trust was founded in 2016 by Alan Fenn with the vision born from personal experiences with his late partner Carol with the view to extend the legacy of youth work and horticulture they established together.
+The trust was founded in 2016 by Alan Fenn with the aim of continuing the work of Carol and Alan to extend the legacy of youth work and horticulture they established together.

 Horticulture is an inseparable part of our landscapes and environment.
 Plants are not only essential for food but also materials, decoration and even the very air that we breathe.
 Biodiversity, climate change and the general health and wellbeing of the population are all positively impacted by improving the horticulture in our area.

 FieldFenn trust seeks to find and support those people that align with our vision to help shape beautiful environments for us to live.